COVID-19: the latest information for testing, screening and visitors >>

 As you take steps to protect yourself and your family against COVID-19, you may wonder if your pets are at risk for the disease or if they can spread it.

 The virus that causes COVID-19 is spread from person to person through droplets from coughing, sneezing and talking.
+Learn more about how COVID-19 spreads.
 Experts continue to investigate whether the virus can be transmitted between humans and pets.

 According to the Centers for Disease Control and Prevention (CDC), there is no evidence to date to suggest that pets can spread the disease to humans.